dd32/add-from-server/readme.txt

 = 3.3.2 =
  * Fix a typo that caused subsequent plugin activations to fail if the server doesn't meet the Add From Server requirements
+ * Fix a path mismatch on certain windows configurations (No longer need to specify uppercase disk markers)

 = 3.3.1 =
  * Fix plugin activation